 Translation: Consistently undereating isn’t exactly a walk in the park for your body and it can burn muscle.

-Luckily, all you have to do to prevent this from happening is become more consistent with your nutrition, especially protein and carbohydrate intake.
+According to Amelia Evans, all you have to do to prevent this from happening is become more consistent with your nutrition, especially protein and carbohydrate intake.
 Glucose is the fastest, most-easy-to-use fuel source you can put in your body.
 I don’t know anyone that craves Kale in the morning but it’s common to crave a donut or something similar.
 There is a reason for that (yes I am aware Kale is a carb but it doesn’t net out to much because of the fiber).
 Donuts pack a powerful little bunch as it relates to both energy and carbs, so that donut and coffee (or bagel and coffee) hits the spot.
 They settle things down a bit.
 A well fed and properly caffeinated individual probably isn’t a stressed individual.
 So cortisol levels go down (read stress levels go down and your adrenals aren’t being tapped).

 I think one of the most hilarious things about pointing out to someone dieting that sleep might be their issue ignores the most obvious cause: dieting.
 It’s like hammering yourself in the toe each day with a sledgehammer and someone saying that pain in your toe is the root of the problem.
 If you sleep 4-5 hours a day and have for some time, why the hell wouldn’t you want to look at being more aware of whether or not you are eating too much or too little?
 No no, I get it, you know you have been over eating so I have a little quiz for you.
 How many grams of protein, fat, and carbs did you eat yesterday?
 If you don’t know, we may have just solved your sleep issue.
 One of the MOST underrated aspects of being an Eat To Perform member is that a lot of people sleep a whole lot better.